 The ResetL pin is pulled to Vcc in the QSFP+ module.
-A low level on the ResetL pin for longer than the minimum pulse length (t\Reset\init) initiates a complete module reset, returning all user module settings to their default state.
-Module Reset Assert Time (t\init) starts on the rising edge after the low level on the ResetL pin is released.
-During the execution of a reset (t\init) the host will disregard all status bits until the module indicates a completion of the reset interrupt.
+A low level on the ResetL pin for longer than the minimum pulse length (t_Reset_init) initiates a complete module reset, returning all user module settings to their default state.
+Module Reset Assert Time (t_init) starts on the rising edge after the low level on the ResetL pin is released.

-The module indicates this by asserting "low" on IntL signal with the Data\Not\Ready bit negated.
+During the execution of a reset (t_init) the host shall disregard all status bits until the module indicates a completion of the reset interrupt.
+The module indicates this by asserting "low" an IntL signal with the Data_Not_Ready bit negated.
 Note that on power up (including hot insertion) the module will post this completion of reset interrupt without requiring a reset.